Deep Hedging with Options Using the Implied Volatility Surface: Introduction

 We build on the framework introduced by \cite{François2025}, extending it to address the risk management of index option portfolios through the inclusion of an additional hedging instrument.
 This extension introduces significant challenges, both computational and conceptual.
-The high-dimensional nature of the problem is tackled using risk-aware reinforcement learning (RL), which is well-suited for sequential decision-making under uncertainty.\footnote{ Deep hedging, introduced by \cite{buehler2019deep}, leverages deep reinforcement learning (DRL) to dynamically adapt to evolving market conditions, capturing both shifting expectations and historical patterns.
-While this approach has shown remarkable flexibility and adaptability (e.g., \cite{cao2020deep}, \cite{carbonneau2021deep}, \cite{cao2023gamma}), the training of the neural network requires a market simulator. \cite{François2025} demonstrate that deep hedging strategies can effectively mitigate transaction costs while incorporating information from the implied volatility (IV) surface.
-Their study, however, is limited to hedging European options using only the risk-free asset and the underlying asset.
-The potential benefits of expanding the hedging set to include additional instruments, alongside IV-informed policies, remain unexplored. } However, incorporating options as hedging instruments adds complexity.
-First, options are costly to trade and these costs are managed partly through dynamic selection of positions in the hedging instruments, and partly through the introduction of a no-transaction region that limits unnecessary trading.\footnote{ No-trade regions, which mitigate the impact of transaction costs, have been extensively studied in the portfolio optimization literature. \cite{george_capital_cost} first introduced the idea that proportional transaction costs give rise to such regions—a concept further developed by \cite{davis_norman_1990} and \cite{balduzzi1999transaction}, who emphasized portfolio allocation over rebalancing costs.
-In the hedging context, optimal rebalancing based on delta variations has been explored by \cite{henrotte1993transaction}, \cite{toft1996mean}, and \cite{martellini2002competing}. \cite{hodges1989optimal} and \cite{clewlow1997optimal} examine hedging within a utility-maximization framework.
-The optimal hedging strategy consists of no-trade bands around delta, whose width depends on the hedger's risk aversion. } Second, their inclusion increases the dimensionality of the action space, complicating the learning process.
-Third, to ensure that the RL agent learns a true hedging strategy rather than engaging in speculative behavior, we introduce penalty terms in the reward function that discourages excessive risk-taking.
+First, the state vector requires further information about the additional hedging instrument and the portfolio to be hedged.
+Second, to ensure that the RL agent learns a true hedging strategy rather than engaging in speculative behavior, we introduce penalty terms in the reward function that discourages excessive risk-taking.
 This design helps steer the agent toward strategies that align with the core objective of minimizing portfolio risk in a realistic trading environment.

-As in \cite{François2025}, we incorporate the full dynamics of both the implied volatility surface and S\&P 500 returns into information available to the RL agent.
-Our study is distinctive in that this enriched informational context allows the agent to learn and adapt to the time-varying variance risk premium, which drives the cost of hedging.
-Such information partially explains departure from the classic delta-gamma hedging strategy; the impact of risk premia manifests in the long run and is thus not captured by myopic Greeks-based approaches.